jhonpulido1990/jhonpulido1990/README.md

 * **NgRx:** Familiar with using NgRx for state management and application architecture.
 * **Component-Based Development:** Adept at building modular and reusable Angular components.

-## Projects

-### holbertonschool-web_react

-**Angular React Application**

-This project is an Angular React application that I developed as part of my Holberton School curriculum.
-The application is a [briefly describe the project's purpose and functionality].
-I used [list the technologies used in the project] to develop this application.

-[Link to Portfolio Website (if available)]

 ## Connect with me:

 <p align="left">